-- 1. The student must complete the appropriate sections of his/her portfolio. - 2.
-Minimum grades of C must be achieved in the following: ACC225, ACC226, BA211, CMP101, ECO201, ECO202, MGQ221, MGT208, MIS280, MIS295, MKT209. - 3.
-BS: An overall grade point average (GPA) of 2.50 is required. - 4.
-BS/MS: An overall grade point average (GPA) of 3.00 is required.
+- 1. Minimum grades of C must be achieved in the following: ACC225, ACC226, CMP101, ECO201, ECO202, MGQ221, MGT208, MIS280, MIS295, MKT209. - 2.
+BS: An overall grade point average (GPA) of 2.50 is required. - 3.
+BS/MS: For those students applying to the BS/MS program, an overall grade point average (GPA) of 3.00 is required.
 Students with a GPA of less than 3.00 who wish to pursue the BS/MS program should consult with the Accounting Program Chair regarding conditional acceptance.
 Students who are conditionally accepted will be allowed to take three of the required graduate courses while still being a major in the BS, Accounting program.
 If minimum grades of B are achieved in each of the three graduate courses, the student will file the Change of Major form with the Registrar's office and will be accepted as a matriculating student in the BS/MS program.

-- 1. In addition to those courses referenced under the Admission to Upper Division Requirements, minimum grades of C must be achieved in the following: ACC311, ACC312, ACC315, ACC318, ACC415, ACC420, ACC490, BA350, BA351, FIN325, 3-credit Finance elective, MGQ427.
+- 1. In addition to those courses referenced under the Admission to Upper Division Requirements, minimum grades of C must be achieved in the following: ACC311, ACC312, ACC315, ACC318, ACC332, ACC415, ACC420, ACC490, BA350, BA351, FIN325, 3-credit Finance elective, MGQ427.
 Students will be allowed to retake the previously referenced courses only once to earn the required minimum grade of C. - 2.
 BS: An overall grade point average (GPA) of 2.50. - 3.
 BS/MS: Overall grade point averages (GPA) of 3.00 in both the undergraduate and the graduate portions of the program.